Bjeaurn/training-custom-angular-reactivity/presentation.md

 ### Any modern framework takes care of this problem for you.

 Note: So you can focus on the business logic, not the two-way binding.
 But the same benefits stay!
+And because it's Framework native, they can integrate it with their change logic etc., so it's win-win!

 ----